Agile Testing – A Modern Age Documentary

 - Comprehending the Agile Test Strategy, implementing and updating it

-- Clarify the definition of “Acceptance Criteria” and “Definition of Done (DoD)” to product owners
+- Clarifying the definition of “Acceptance Criteria” and “Definition of Done (DoD)” to product owners

 - Reporting and calculating test coverage to all teams and over all platforms